Vamos al Camino

 The Itinerary

 • Headed North - After a relaxed morning in Porto exploring and procuring any last needed items, the journey begins in earnest with a train ride to Caminha.
 This village on the banks of the river Minho, separating Portugal and Spain, is where we will meet our guide Andrea.
-We will convene our first coaching circle and reflection, and get a good night’s sleep before launching.
-This is where you’ll collect your first of many stamps in your peregrino passport, the means of proving that you legit completed the journey on foot that will earn you your peregrino Credencial upon arrival at the end.
+We will gather for a Peregrino Shell ceremony, enjoy a group dinner, and get a good night’s sleep before launching.
+This is where you’ll collect your first of many stamps in your credencial, the means of proving that you legit completed the journey on foot that will earn you your peregrino diploma - La Compostela - at journey’s end.

 • The Arrival - Our last day will be our shortest.
-We will Arrive in Santiago on the morning of May 8 in time to attend the pilgrim’s mass.
-After presenting your thoroughly stamped passport beside the historic plaza, you will receive the Credencial that proves you completed the pilgrimage.
-After dropping off our gear and enjoying lunch, we will travel by shuttle to Finisterre - literally ‘the ends of the earth’.
-We will conclude our fellowship with a seaside ceremony, followed by a final celebratory dinner and farewell.
+We will Arrive in Santiago on the morning of July 3rd in time to attend the pilgrim’s mass at the Catedral de Santiago, the shrine where the remains of St. James the Apostle bear witness to centuries of peregrinos completing their vision quest.
+Upon presenting your thoroughly stamped credencial at the parish peregrino center, you will receive the Compostela that proves you completed the pilgrimage.
+After dropping off our gear at the hotel and enjoying lunch, we will travel by shuttle to the peninsula of Finisterre, literally ‘the ends of the earth’, which was the original destination for the Camino when St. James first encountered it.
+Our fellowship will conclude with a seaside ceremony, followed by a final celebratory dinner as we reflect on our shared journey.
+As we watch the sun ‘die’ across the Atlantic from the lighthouse at the end of the world, we become part of a legacy of peregrinos who have done so from the same spot for thousands of years.

-• The Journey Home - When you wake up on May 9 the future is yours!
-That day will be the Fiesta de la Ascención, a big local festival, so Santiago de Compostela will be vibrant and alive.
-What you do from here, including your travel and lodging, is up to you.
-You may plan to depart for home, or you may want to stick around to enjoy the festival.
+• The Journey Home - When you wake up on July 4th the future is yours!
+What you do from here, including your travel and lodging onward, is up to you.
+You may plan to depart for home, or you may want to stick around to enjoy the fabled city.
 Whatever you do, it will be amazing.

 Ultreia et Suseia!

 Onward and Upward- the peregrino’s encouragement.
-Embracing the Camino de Santiago and all that it has to teach me has been among the most profound experiences of my life.
-It fundamentally transformed me, not by making me someone else, but by helping me bless and release that which I no longer needed to be.
+Embracing the Camino de Santiago and all that it has to teach has been among the most profound experiences of my life.
+It fundamentally transformed me, not by making me someone else, but by helping me bless and release that which no longer served me.
 Everyone who feels called by Providence to take the Camino is at a different place in life, but on the road to Santiago we walk the path together.

 An Unexpected Journey

 Has the universe ever had other plans for you than what you had in mind?
 In May 2024, I embarked on an unexpected journey.
-The planned Camino route that I had been preparing for several years with my best friend Eddie got swept away by his untimely passing a week before our trip.
-In that moment of vulnerability, Spirit led me to surrender control and take a new path unfamiliar to me.
-Inspired by the prospect of going to see Eddie’s cousin Tanya, who ran a pilgrim hostel on the Galician coast, I chose instead to take the Camino Portugues Coastal Route.
-Trusting in the voice of Providence, I took a leap of Faith and was once again transformed.
-Much was revealed to me by the Camino on that journey.
+I had been planning and training to walk the Camino Francés for several years with my best friend Eddie.
+That all got swept away though by his untimely passing a week before our trip.
+In that moment of vulnerability, Spirit led me to surrender control and take a new path altogether.
+Led by Divine Inspiration, I knew that I needed to go see Eddie’s cousin Tanya, who ran a pilgrim hostel on the Galician coast.
+I abandoned my plan and chose instead to take the Camino Portugues de la Costa.
+Trusting in the voice of Providence, I took a leap of Faith and was once again transformed by the revelations only the Camino can offer.
 Now, my path calls me to share this experience with others, while combining it with my vocation as a coach.
 Heeding that call, I invite you to listen deeply to see if you hear it too.
-If you do, join us on the pilgrim road to go in search…of yourself.
-Are you ready for your leap?
+If you do, join us on the pilgrim road to go in search of… yourself.